genomecare-rnd/SyntheticData-NIPT/README.md

 # Synthetic Data Generation for Fetal Chromosomal Aneuploidy Detection

 ## Introduction
-This repository implements the synthetic data generation methodology described in *"Synthetic data-driven AI approach for fetal chromosomal aneuploidies detection"* (TBA).
+This repository implements the synthetic data generation process described in *"Synthetic data-driven AI approach for fetal chromosomal aneuploidies detection"* (TBA).

 The methodology addresses the critical limitation of scarce positive samples in Non-Invasive Prenatal Testing (NIPT) by generating virtually unlimited synthetic datasets with over 99.9% similarity to real-world data.
 This enables accurate detection of both Autosomal Chromosome Aneuploidies (ACA) and Sex Chromosome Aneuploidies (SCA).